What Is Final Expense Insurance (And How It Works for Seniors)

 - Easier to apply for than traditional life insurance

-- Available to seniors between ages 55 to 80
+- Available to seniors between ages 55-80

 - Based on simplified health questions